 d) For Health and Safety Emergency Reasons

-School districts must balance the need to protect students’ personally identifiable information with the need to address issues of school safety and emergency preparedness.
+The District must balance the need to protect students’ PII with the need to address issues of school safety and emergency preparedness.
 Under FERPA, if an educational agency or institution determines that there is an articulable and significant threat to the health or safety of a student or other individuals, it may disclose information from education records, without consent, to any person whose knowledge of the information is necessary to protect the health and safety of the student or other individuals during the period of the health or safety emergency.
-School districts may release information from records to appropriate parties including, but not limited to, parents, law enforcement officials and medical personnel.
-A school district’s determination that there is an articulable and significant threat to the health or safety of a student or other individuals shall be based upon a totality of the circumstances, including the information available, at the time the determination is made.
-The school district must record the articulable and significant threat that formed the basis for the disclosure and maintain this record for as long as the student’s education records are maintained.
+The District may release information from records to appropriate parties including, but not limited to, parents, law enforcement officials, and medical personnel.
+The District’s determination that there is an articulable and significant threat to the health or safety of a student or other individuals will be based upon a totality of the circumstances, including the information available, at the time the determination is made.
+The District must record the articulable and significant threat that formed the basis for the disclosure and maintain this record for as long as the student’s education records are maintained.

 e) To Juvenile Justice Systems